currentxchange/purple-explainer/README.md

-\* - Past searches work from Summer Solstice 2019 onward.
+\* - Past searches work from Summer Solstice, June 2019 onward.
 For songs posted before Beta, all Ups are assigned to the post date of the music.
 In Beta, the Time Machine will function with the time of the Up, and show trends down to 5-minutes, the length of one time unit.

 # Learn Everything About Purple